Cat Dies In New Castle Apartment Fire

 It happened around 10 p.m. at the Vista South Apartments on South Mercer Street near East Reynolds Street.

 According to fire officials, a woman in a third-floor apartment left grease on the stove.
-The grease caught fire and the flames spread to the apartment.
+The grease caught fire and the flames spread throughout the apartment.

-A neighbor heard the woman scream and ran to open the door to the apartment.
-The neighbor’s cat then ran into the burning apartment.
+Neighbor Shiela Pitts heard the woman scream and ran to open the door to the apartment.
+Pitts’ cat then ran into the burning apartment.

+“All I did was try to grab my cat and come down the stairs,” said Pitts.
+“He was so scared he got up and run.
+Then he ran into (the victim’s) apartment and I tried to get her out, but I couldn’t get anybody.”

-They were able to pull that cat out of the burning apartment and give it oxygen, but a cat that lived in the burning apartment died.
+Firefighters were able to pull Pitts’ cat out of the burning apartment and give it oxygen, but a cat that lived in the burning apartment died.